Venta Silurum: Archaeology

+In 1881 a portion of a highly intricate coloured floor mosaic or Tessellated pavement, depicting different types of fish, was unearthed during excavations in the garden of a cottage.
+In 1901 House VIII South was excavated and two mosaic floors found.
+One was the Four Seasons mosaic now in the Newport museum.

 In 2008, a dig involving Wessex Archaeology and volunteers from the local Chepstow Archaeology Society, found a row of narrow shop buildings and a villa with painted walls, frescoes of Roman art and mosaic floors.
-Among the artefacts excavated were a bone penknife hilt depicting two gladiators fighting, coins, Roman glassware, ceramics, human and animal bones, lead patches used for repairing and pieces of mosaic.
+Among the artefacts excavated were a bone penknife hilt depicting two gladiators fighting, coins, Roman glassware, ceramics, human and animal bones, lead patches used for repairing water pipes and pieces of mosaic.

 These excavations featured in Channel 4's Time Team programme, broadcast on 25 January 2009.
+In 2010 a programme of archaeological work carried out by Monmouth Archaeology made a number of finds.

 Modern houses are built on top of half the site of the old Roman market place.
 The ruins of several Roman buildings are still visible, including the foundations of a 4th-century temple.
-The fact that most of the houses lacked mosaic or hypocaust-heated floors, however, suggests that despite its size, Caerwent never achieved the cultural level of other Romano-British tribal capitals.
+The rudimentary quality of most of the houses, few of which had mosaic or hypocaust-heated floors, indicates that, although a large settlement, Caerwent did not attain the importance or sophistication of other Romano-British tribal capitals.

-In 2010 a programme of archaeological work was carried out, by Monmouth Archaeology, as part of the construction of a new garage, at Museum Cottage.
-A number of finds were made.